 Pet odors come from, your pet’s body odor, feces, and urine.
 A common complaint I see with pet owners is from cat lovers who have to deal with cat litter box smells.
 You can also get horrible smells out of bird and rodent cages too.
 What you feed your pets also affects the kind of odor their fur or feathers produce and normally smells from fur stick to furniture and linger in the area of your home where pets spend the most time.

-For pet odors, I would recommend using an activated charcoal true HEPA air purifiers to also help you with particulate matter pets live behind such as dander and hair.
+For pet odors, I would recommend using an activated carbon true HEPA air purifier and this will also help you with particulate matter pets live behind such as dander and hair.
 A lot of activated carbon air purifiers are also made with pets in mind.
-PCO air purifiers are also very handy for pet odors, especially if you have large rooms in your home.
-If you need multiple air purifiers, PCO air purifiers can reduce the number of air purifiers you need.
+PCO air purifiers are also very handy for pet odors and other air pollutants pets leave in your home, especially if you have large rooms in your home.
+If you need multiple air purifiers, PCO air purifiers can also reduce the number of air purifiers you need.

 3. Cooking Odors

-An activated carbon hood should get rid of most of the odorous gases from cooking before they spread then your air purifier will come in to deal with anything your hood missed out.
-An activated carbon HEPA air purifier placed near your cooking area should suffice here.
+An activated carbon hood should get rid of most of the odorous gases from cooking before they spread then your air purifier will come in thereafter and deal with anything your hood missed out.
+An activated carbon HEPA air purifier placed near your cooking area should suffice here but be careful not to place it too close.

 Fragrances such as perfume and cologne smells can be especially disrupting and harmful for people with multiple chemical sensitivities (MCS).
 They cause you to have nausea, fatigue, dizziness, and headaches among other ailments.
 Both PCO and Activated carbon air purifiers are really good at dealing with fragrances in the home or office environment but again, go for PCO air purifiers for larger spaces over 1000 sq ft.